gtm044/eval/README.md

 - Add a bash to download the spacy corpus on installing the sdk. ``python -m spacy download en_core_web_sm``
 - Implementing bleu score from scratch (as of now imported from the nltk library)
 - About the jaccard index for chunking evaluation, ground truth chunks and whether we shouold include ground truth chunk synthesizing in the synthesize class.
-- Add the averaged metrics (avg_chunk_size and retrieval accuracy as of now) as a seperate dictionary object on appending to the final output list in the ValidationEngine.
-- Probably change the name of retrieval accuracy to combined retrieveal accuracy and add these two metrics and the average of all other metrics as a seperate dictionary, along with the weighted index score for each segment.
 - For list metric output, handle the output dictionary from the ValidationEngine.
 - Research on report generation. -> Either we use an LLM (give it the otutput dictionary and prompt engineer) or we can design a schema to include descriptions, a score range and the issue description.